T

 landmark

-Luang Prabang's most magnificent temple, renowned for its sweeping, multi-tiered roof and intricate mosaics, especially the 'tree of life' on the rear wall.
+Visit one of Luang Prabang's most magnificent temples, renowned for its sweeping, multi-tiered roof and intricate mosaics, including the famous 'tree of life' on the rear wall.
 It's a masterpiece of Lao religious architecture.

 restaurant